karmacoma/lisk-rake/README.md

 ### Todo

-* Add rebuild_nodes task to rebuild node using new blockchain only
+* Add "rebuild_nodes" task to rebuild node using new blockchain only
+* Add "add_server / remove_server" tasks for managing server list
-* Add setup_forging task to enable forging on each server
+* Add "setup_forging" task to enable forging on each server

 ### Donations